cwchentw/coru/README.md

-# lai
+# coru

-`lai`,pounced as *line* , add line numbers and, optionally, width rulers to source code in the form of its comment.
+`coru`, aka code ruler, add line numbers and, optionally, width rulers to source code in the form of its comment.
 Commented source code are mainly used as demonstrative code snippets.

 ## Warning

-`lai` is still experimental.
-Back up your code before using `lai`.
+`coru` is still experimental.
+Back up your code before using `coru`.

 ## System Requirements

 * A C compiler that supports ANSI C
 * GNU Make

-We tested `lai` against several Unix or Unix-like systems:
+We tested `coru` against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * Amazon Linux, largely RHEL or CentOS compatible